- CS 2127

 Does age influence cardiac structure and function in cats? (supported by OVC Pet Trust)

-Canine and feline cardiomyopathies: an out-of-hand cardiac remodelling scenario?
-(PhD project of Dr. Monne Rodriguez, University of Zurich)
+Canine and feline cardiomyopathies: an out-of-hand cardiac remodelling scenario? (project of Dr. Monne Rodriguez, University of Zurich)

 MSc and PhD opportunities are available in our lab.